FrancisSakwa89/Pig-Dice-Game-/README.md

-#### PIG DICE
+# PIG DICE
 This application is called pig dice that accomodates 1 - 2 players.
+28 sep 2018
 ## By
-Francis Sakwa
+ ## Francis Sakwa

 ### Description
 * This application is called pig dice that accomodates 1 - 2 players.It has two sections both for 2 players and a single player.For the two players they register their names , set a winscore before starting the game.